Sarlianth/4th-year-racket-labs/README.md

 For Mac users you can install Racket using Homebrew `brew install racket`

+## Hamming weight
+The hamming weight is basically the number of non-zero symbols in a symbol sequence.
+It is the number of "1" bits in the binary sequence

+## Hamming distance
+The hamming distance between two strings of equal length is the number of positions at which the corresponding symbols are different.
+In other words, it measures the minimum number of sumstitutions required to change one string into the other.

 ## Problems
 Below are listed the problems that I will solve and seperate them into individual folders so they're easily accessible.